m-mcardle/ChefGPT/README.md

-# MenuGPT 👨‍🍳🤖
+# ChefGPT 👨‍🍳🤖

 ## AI Powered Cooking Application

 ### Description 📚

-MenuGPT is a web application that leverages ChatGPT to provide recipes based on the ingredients the user has available to them.
+ChefGPT is a web application that leverages ChatGPT to provide recipes based on the ingredients the user has available to them.

 ### Infrastructure 🏗️